 The miracles of modern science help physicians diagnose and treat ailments at which doctors in the past could only guess.
 Sometimes, modern medical technology results in unintended medical consequences that can lead to debilitating conditions, even death.
 Magnetic Resonance Imaging or MRI is one such miracle.

-Although MRI can detect the tiniest hemorrhage of the brain, the primary contrast ingredient, gadolinium, has been linked to a serious, often fatal disease called nephrogenic systemic fibrosis or NSF.
+Although MRI can detect the tiniest hemorrhage of the brain, the primary contrast ingredient, gadolinium, has been linked to a serious, often fatal disease called nephrogenic systemic fibrosis, or NSF.
 Manufacturers of gadolinium-based contrast agents and the doctors who prescribe it may be found liable for damages under product liability or medical malpractice law should injury or death occur.
+If you believe you’ve suffered complications from gadolinium exposure, please call (614) 766-2000 to arrange a free consultation in Columbus with Robert W. Kerpsack today.

 Gadolinium is a chemical element with atomic number 64 on the periodic table.
 It is used primarily for its magnetocaloric effect where its temperature increases when in a magnetic field and decreases when it leaves a magnetic field.
 Changes are then measured by a magnetic resonance imaging (MRI) machine.